aschrecengost/EukCHARMer/README.md

 \*\* Eukaryotic reference trees and files were obtained from [(4)](https://www.zotero.org/google-docs/?ilQoQ1).

 \*\*\* You must provide phylogenetic reference trees for your TOI.
 If you are surveying a taxonomic group within Ciliophora, we provide the relevant files: `ciliate_reference_tax.txt`, `ciliate_reference_tree.fasta`, `ciliate_reference_tree.phy`, which were obtained and prepared from [(5)](https://www.zotero.org/google-docs/?ngbr9x).
-See the section "How do I find or generate appropriate reference trees for phylogenetic placement?" below.
+See the section "How do I find or generate appropriate reference trees for phylogenetic placement?"(#How do I find or generate appropriate reference trees for phylogenetic placement?)

-## Getting started: a technical walkthrough
+## Getting started: a tutorial

-This section walks through actually getting a run going, end to end, on top of the summary above.
+This section walks through running the pipeline beginning to end.

 ### 1. What gets installed automatically, and what doesn't